openpodcast/website/podcast.md

 # Podcast

-We run a podcast about the Podcast ecosystem.
+We run a podcast called `TOPP: The Open Podcast Podcast`, a weekly show about the Podcast Ecosystem and our attempt to build an open source analytics platform for podcast hosts.
-Please find the links below.

 ## Links